-We estimate the statistical error of the identified Hamiltonian $\hat h$ via parametric bootstrapping.
-Second, any final map $M$ with a non-diagonal orthogonal part will alter the eigenbasis of the Hamiltonian that describes the dynamical data after removal of the initial map $S$ giving rise to a systematic error.
-We estimate the magnitude of the resulting error on the identified Hamiltonian $\hat h$ using a simple model for the ramping phase.
+Second, any non-trivial final map $M$ will produce a systematic error in the eigenbasis reconstruction and the tomographic estimate $\hat S$.
+We partially remedy this effect with an orthogonal diagonal estimate $\hat D_M$ of $M$.

-Notice that while the statistical error determines the predictive power of the identified Hamiltonian $\hat h$, the systematic error does not necessarily: A future experiment with the same ramping pulses will be best described by the identification results $\hat h$, $\hat S$ and $\hat D_M$ up to the statistical error.
-The systematic error then captures the deviation of the identified Hamiltonian $\hat h$ from the Hamiltonian implemented during the time-evolution phase of the experiment within our model.
+\paragraph*{Predictive power.} If the dynamics of the device is indeed coherent and particle-number preserving, the learned model will allow us to accurately predict the dynamics of the device in the single-particle subspace.
+If, additionally, interactions are negligible, the predictive power of our model extends to dynamics of more particles.
+This allows us to benchmark the Sycamore chip as a programmable quantum simulator of the non-interacting part of a Bose-Hubbard model.
+Accurately predicting the dynamics of many particles requires a generalization of our method to at least the two-particle sector.

-{\textbf{Results.}} We implement different Hamiltonians with fixed overall hopping strength $J_{i,j}=20$\,MHz and site-dependent local potentials $\mu_i$ on subsets of qubits and take time-series data as described above.
+\paragraph*{Results.} We implement and characterize different Hamiltonians from time-series data on two distinct quantum Sycamore processors---\emph{Sycamore \#1 and \#2}.
+The Hamiltonians we implement have a fixed overall hopping strength $J_{i,j}=20$\,MHz and site-dependent local potentials $\mu_i$ on subsets of qubits.
 Specifically, we choose the local potentials quasi-randomly $\mu_q = 20\cos(2\pi q b)\,\text{MHz}$, for $q = 1, \ldots, N$, where $b$ is a number between zero and one.
 In one dimension, this choice corresponds to implementing the Harper Hamiltonian, which exhibits characteristic `Hofstadter butterfly' frequency spectra as a function of the dimensionless magnetic flux $b$~\cite{Hofstadter1976}.